Full-height backsplash can be measured in the same project as countertops

 - Click on the ‘Backsplash’ button on the measurement ribbon

 - You have now created your Full-height backsplash folder.
 Ensure the folder for your backsplash has been selected in the Project Explorer.
-Newly measured elements will always be created within the currently active folder.

 - When measuring full-height backsplash, be sure to measure to the edges of the surface to be measured.
 For example, to measure the top edge of the Full-height at the underside of the cabinets, it is typical to measure on the underside of the cabinets themselves.
-Follow the same principles as measuring a countertop, but on the Vertical plane.

-- To create additional Full-Height backsplash folders, simply select the ‘Countertop’ or other corresponding folder, and then again use the ‘backsplash’ button to create another vertical folder and follow the prompts to define the plane by either clicking or measuring the corresponding left and right points.
+- To create additional Full-Height backsplash folders, select the ‘Countertop’ or other corresponding folder, and then again use the ‘backsplash’ button to create another vertical folder and follow the prompts to define the plane by either clicking or measuring the corresponding left and right points.

-- Plug cutouts may be inserted directly as installation symbols, or drawn manually.
+- Plug cutouts may be inserted directly as installation symbols or drawn manually.